 If a proposal is disputed, the price will be submitted to UMA’s DVM and resolved after a 48-96 hour voting period.

 The Data Verification Mechanism (DVM) is the dispute resolution service for contracts built on UMA Protocol.
 Disputes occur via two channels:

 In the event of a dispute, a price request is submitted to the DVM which proposes a vote to UMA tokenholders to report the price of the asset at a specific timestamp.

-The vote will conclude after 48 hours resulting in a resolved dispute.
+The vote will conclude after a 48-96 hour voting period resulting in a resolved dispute.